 About Our Program:

-We provide care for children and young adults with neurodevelopmental disabilities or behavioral disorders who also have difficulties with sleep.
+We provide care for all types of children and young adults, and particularly those with neurodevelopmental disabilities or behavioral disorders who also have difficulties with sleep.
 Sleep problems include:

 - Difficulty falling asleep or staying asleep

 The range of disorders and disabilities we treat includes:

 - Autism spectrum disorders